History of Goa: Relations with neighboring powers

 The long Dutch war described above led Portugal to seek an alliance with the English, which proved costly.
 The Dutch war did finally end in 1663.
 In 1665 the English demanded in payment the cession of Bombay.
 Officially it was part of the dowry of Catherine of Braganza on her ill-starred marriage to Charles II.
-Though at first active rivals in India after the English East India Company arrived in 1601,Smith (3d ed.
-1958), p.
-367-368 (Jahangir "perceived that the English could now be used as a counterpoise to the Portuguese"). the two latter attempted to coordinate against common enemies.
+Though at first active rivals in India after the English East India Company arrived in 1601, the two latter attempted to coordinate against common enemies.
 The Maratha-derived "pirate" fleet led by the independent Kanhoji Angre inspired such an uneasy alliance.
 The 1721 Anglo-Portuguese naval attack on Culaba, the Angria stronghold, was repulsed.
 It was a fiasco that then embittered the partnership.

-Estado da India: 18th & 19th centuries
+Estado da India: 18th and 19th centuries

 In 1757, King Joseph I of Portugal issued a decree, developed by his minister Marquês de Pombal, granting Portuguese citizenship to all subjects in the Portuguese Indies, with the right to be represented in the Portuguese Parliament.
 Pombal (1699-1782), an anti-Catholic Freemason, served the King as the de facto leader of Portugal, 1750–1777.
 The enclaves of Goa, Damão, Diu, Dadra and Nagar Haveli became collectively known as the Estado da Índia Portuguesa.
 The first election was held in Goa on 14 January 1822.
 Three local citizens were elected as members of the Portuguese parliament.
 From their first arrival, the Portuguese intermarried among the converted natives of Goa.
-They produced Luso-Indian offspring, who were also Catholic.Wolpert (7th 2004), p.138.
-Intermarriages were "officially encouraged".
+They produced Luso-Indian offspring, who were also Catholic.

 In 1787, some disgruntled priests attempted a rebellion against Portuguese rule.
 It was known as the Conspiracy of the Pintos.

 Goa was peacefully occupied by the British between 1812 and 1815 in line with the Anglo-Portuguese Alliance during the Napoleonic Wars.

 The viceroy transferred his residence from the vicinity of Goa city to New Goa (in Portuguese Nova Goa), today's Panaji.
 In 1843 this was made the official seat of government; it completed a move that had been discussed as early as 1684.
 Old Goa city's population fell steeply during the 18th century as Europeans moved to the new city.
 Old Goa has been designated a World Heritage Site by UNESCO because of its history and architecture.

 The Goa civil code was introduced in 1869 after Portuguese Goa and Damaon were elevated from being mere Portuguese colonies to the status of a Província Ultramarina (Overseas possession).